Democratic Party (United States): Name and symbols

 Although both major political parties (and many minor ones) use the traditional American colors of red, white, and blue in their marketing and representations, since election night 2000 blue has become the identifying color for the Democratic Party while red has become the identifying color for the Republican Party.
 That night, for the first time all major broadcast television networks used the same color scheme for the electoral map: blue states for Al Gore (Democratic nominee) and red states for George W. Bush (Republican nominee).
 Since then, the color blue has been widely used by the media to represent the party.
 This is contrary to common practice outside of the United States where blue is the traditional color of the right and red the color of the left.
-For example, in Canada red represents the Liberals while blue represents the Conservatives.
-In the United Kingdom, red denotes the Labour Party and blue symbolizes the Conservative Party.
-Any use of the color blue to denote the Democratic Party prior to 2000 would be historically inaccurate and misleading.
-Since 2000, blue has also been used both by party supporters for promotional efforts—ActBlue, BuyBlue and BlueFund as examples—and by the party itself in 2006 both for its "Red to Blue Program", created to support Democratic candidates running against Republican incumbents in the midterm elections that year and on its official website.

-In September 2010, the Democratic Party unveiled its new logo, which featured a blue D inside a blue circle.
-It was the party's first official logo; the donkey logo had been only semi-official.
+In 2025, a new logo was introduced, which incorporates a white donkey facing to the right instead of the left, with three blue stars in the center instead of four, on a blue background.

 Jefferson-Jackson Day is the annual fundraising event (dinner) held by Democratic Party organizations across the United States.
-It is named after Presidents Thomas Jefferson and Andrew Jackson, whom the party regards as its distinguished early leaders.
+It is named after presidents Thomas Jefferson and Andrew Jackson, whom the party regards as its distinguished early leaders.

 The song "Happy Days Are Here Again" is the unofficial song of the Democratic Party.
-It was used prominently when Franklin D. Roosevelt was nominated for president at the 1932 Democratic National Convention and remains a sentimental favorite for Democrats today.
+It was used prominently when Franklin D. Roosevelt was nominated for president at the 1932 Democratic National Convention and remains a sentimental favorite for Democrats.
 For example, Paul Shaffer played the theme on the Late Show with David Letterman after the Democrats won Congress in 2006.
 "Don't Stop" by Fleetwood Mac was adopted by Bill Clinton's presidential campaign in 1992 and has endured as a popular Democratic song.
 The emotionally similar song "Beautiful Day" by the band U2 has also become a favorite theme song for Democratic candidates.
-John Kerry used the song during his 2004 presidential campaign and several Democratic Congressional candidates used it as a celebratory tune in 2006.
+John Kerry used the song during his 2004 presidential campaign and several Democratic congressional candidates used it as a celebratory tune in 2006.